pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/provenance.md

 ## Traversing Provenance and Subvenance

-In Pachyderm, all the related steps in a DAG share the same identifier, making it easy to traverse the provenance and subvenance of any commit.
+In Pachyderm, all the related steps in a DAG share the same identifier, making it easy to traverse the provenance and subvenance in any commit.

-All it takes is to run `pachctl inspect commitset <commitID>` to get the full list of all the commits created along with it due to provenance relationships.
+All it takes is to run `pachctl inspect commit <commitID>` to get the full list of all the branches with sub-commits created along with it due to provenance relationships.

 Visit the [Global ID Page](../../advanced-concepts/globalID/) for more details.